wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 			- Let's look at the core components of a DynamoDB database: id:: 3e2bd775-ac5c-4dfc-95fd-ba105d2c5991

-			  Tables: Like Amazon RDS databases, your data is stored in tables.
+			  **Tables**: Like Amazon RDS databases, your data is stored in tables.
 So, you can have a customers table that will host information about your customers and their orders.
 Each table will also have a unique primary key, which is crucial for uniquely identifying every record in the table.
 Records are known as items in DynamoDB Tables.
+			-
-			  Items: Items are like records in Amazon RDS databases.
+			- **Items**: Items are like records in Amazon RDS databases.
 A table can have one or more items, and each item will be a unique combination of attributes that define that item.
 Items can be up to 400 KB in size and can contain key-value pairs called attributes.
+			-
-			  Attributes: An attribute is like a column heading or a field in an Amazon RDS database.
+			- **Attributes**: An attribute is like a column heading or a field in an Amazon RDS database.
 Attributes help define the items in your table.
 So, in a Customers Table, the attributes could be First-Name or Last-Name and so on. #flashcard
 		- -
 		- -
-			- Amazon Neptune is a fully managed graph database service and a type of NoSQL database. #flashcard id:: 0d8e8783-86bd-4ec0-a2ad-a17eb9d98a8d
+			- {{cloze Amazon Neptune}} is a fully managed graph database service and a type of NoSQL database. #flashcard id:: 0d8e8783-86bd-4ec0-a2ad-a17eb9d98a8d
 		- -
 	- Chapter 9: High Availability and Elasticity on AWS